LiYuXuanMC/LoratadineCrackFactory/README.md

 Download our [Pre Build Environment](https://github.com/LiYuXuanMC/LoratadineCrackFactory/releases/download/pre-build/LoratadineCrackFactory.zip)

-You can delete `LoratadineCrackFactory.exe`, it is a pre build jar packed with exe4j
+Delete `LoratadineCrackFactory.exe`, it is a pre build jar packed with exe4j

-Place jar built by yourself here our just use `LoratadineCrackFactory.exe`

 To run this tool, you need to have these requirements installed: